autolab/Autolab/docs/installation/tango.md

         $ chown autograde autograde
         $ chown :autograde autograde

 8. In the AWS EC2 console, create an AMI image from your EC2 VM.
-Use [this guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html#how-to-create-ebs-ami) to create a custom AMI.
+Use <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html#how-to-create-ebs-ami" target="_blank">this guide</a> to create a custom AMI.

 9. Exit the EC2 instance and edit the following values in `config.py` in the Tango directory.